-The most popular beaches of the Hvar town are scattered on the Paklina islands.
-Very often these islands are wrongly called ‘Pakleni’ islands (translated from Croatian means the – Hell’s Islands” and trust me – they’re pretty much the exact opposite!
+The most popular beaches in Hvar town are scattered on the Paklina islands.
+Very often these islands are wrongly called ‘Pakleni’ islands.
+That’s unfortunate, because in Croatian that means “Hell’s Islands” and trust me – they’re pretty much the exact opposite!

 Hvar town beaches

 - Amfora beach – biggest town beach, in front of Amfora Grand Beach Resort, a 5 minutes walk from the old town.